Allegations of Misconduct

 - Changing words but copying the sentence structure of a source without giving the citation.

 - IJOHMN considers plagiarism as the re-use of someone else's research work or ideas or words without acknowledging the original author and source.
 It is important for all IJOHMN authors to recognise that plagiarism in any form, at any level, is not accepted and we will consider it as a breach of educational ethics.

 - IJOHMN will not accept any research paper which contains plagiarized, copied, or pirated material.
-The research work will be rejected and returned for review.
+The research work will be rejected.

 - Plagiarism before Publication: The IJOHMN will evaluate plagiarism on its own merits.
 If plagiarism is found even after publication, we will have all the rights to retract the manuscript.